quang-m-nguyen/monster-survival-game/README.md

-# Monster Survival Game
+# Cosmic Defender: Space Survival

-A top-down survival game where you fight off endless waves of monsters while leveling up and upgrading your weapons.
+A fast-paced space survival game where you pilot an advanced spacecraft through the cosmic void, battling alien creatures while collecting upgrades to enhance your combat capabilities.

 ## Game Features

-- Free movement in all directions
-- Automatic shooting in four directions (up, down, left, right)
-- Toggle auto-fire on/off
-- Adjustable game speed (normal or 50% slower)
-- Monster spawning from all sides
-- Level-up system with weapon upgrades
-- Player and bullet size increases with level
-- Health system with life steal ability
-- Score tracking
-- Game over and restart functionality
+- **Immersive Sci-Fi Visuals**: Space-themed background with stars and nebula effects, futuristic spacecraft with shield and thruster animations, energy projectiles with glowing trails, and animated alien creatures.
+- **Responsive Controls**: Smooth keyboard controls for desktop and intuitive touch controls for mobile devices.
+- **Progressive Difficulty**: Aliens become stronger and more numerous as you survive longer.
+- **Weapon Upgrade System**: Collect upgrades to enhance your spacecraft's firepower, speed, and defenses.
+- **Score Tracking**: Keep track of your high score and try to beat it.
-- Responsive design with mobile touch controls
+- **Mobile Optimization**: Automatically detects mobile devices and enables touch controls.
-- Dynamic camera scaling for different screen sizes
+- **Adjustable game speed**: Toggle between normal and 50% slower speed.

 ## Controls

-### Desktop Controls
-- **WASD or Arrow Keys**: Move the player
+- **Movement (Desktop)**: Arrow keys or WASD to move the spacecraft
-- **Auto-fire**: Automatically shoots in the current direction
+- **Shooting (Desktop)**: Automatically shoots in the direction of movement
-- **F**: Toggle auto-fire on/off
+- **Restart (Desktop)**: Press R to restart when game over
-- **G**: Toggle game speed between normal and 50% (50% slower)
+- **Game Speed (Desktop)**: Press G to toggle game speed between normal and 50% (50% slower)
-- **Space**: Shoot manually (even with auto-fire on)
-- **1, 2, 3, 4**: Select upgrade option when available
-- **Mouse**: Click on upgrade icons to apply upgrades
-- **R**: Restart the game when game over

-### Mobile Controls
+## Mobile Controls

 - **Tap and Hold**: Tap anywhere on the screen to move the player toward that location
 - **Auto-fire**: Automatically shoots in the direction of movement
 - **Tap Upgrade Icons**: Tap on upgrade icons to apply upgrades